University of Notre Dame: Football

 The Notre Dame football team's history began when the Michigan team brought the game to Notre Dame in 1887 and played against a group of students.
 Since then, 13 Fighting Irish teams have won consensus national championships (although the university only claims 11), along with another nine teams being named national champions by at least one source.
-The program has the most members in the College Football Hall of Fame, is tied with Ohio State for the most Heisman Trophies won by players, and has the 3rd highest winning percentage in NCAA history, behind Ohio State and Alabama.
+The program has the most members in the College Football Hall of Fame, is tied with Ohio State and Oklahoma for the most Heisman Trophies won by players, and has the 3rd highest winning percentage in NCAA history, behind Ohio State and Alabama.
 Notre Dame has accumulated many rivals; the annual game against USC for the Jeweled Shillelagh has been described as one of the greatest in college football.

-George Gipp, the school's legendary football player of the late 1910s, played semi-professional baseball and smoked, drank, and gambled when not playing sports.
-He was described as humble, generous to the needy, and a man of integrity.
-In 1928, coach Knute Rockne used his final conversation with the dying Gipp to inspire the Notre Dame team to beat Army and "win one for the Gipper"; that scene became the climax of the 1940 film, Knute Rockne, All American, starring Pat O'Brien as Rockne and Ronald Reagan as Gipp.
+George Gipp was the school's legendary football player of the late 1910s.
+In 1928, coach Knute Rockne used his final conversation with the dying Gipp to inspire the Notre Dame team to beat Army and "win one for the Gipper"; that scene became the climax of the 1940 film Knute Rockne, All American, starring Pat O'Brien as Rockne and Ronald Reagan as Gipp.

 The team competes in the 80,795-seat Notre Dame Stadium.
 The current head coach is Marcus Freeman, who was promoted to head coach after Brian Kelly departed Notre Dame to coach at LSU at the end of the 2021 regular season.
 Forbes ranked the program college football's eighth most valuable for its average annual revenue of $120 million.
 It has a TV contract with NBC worth an estimated $15 million per year and one of the country's largest fan bases.

 Football game-day traditions

 During home games, activities occur all over campus and dorms decorate their halls with a traditional item (e.g., Zahm Hall's two-story banner).
-Traditional activities begin at midnight with the Drummers' Circle, involving the Band of the Fighting Irish's drumline beginning the other festivities that will continue the rest of the game day Saturday.
+Traditional activities begin at midnight with the Drummers' Circle, involving the Band of the Fighting Irish's drumline beginning the other festivities that will continue the rest of the game day.
 Later that day, the trumpet section will play the Notre Dame Victory March and the Notre Dame Alma Mater under the dome.
 The entire band will play a concert at the steps of Bond Hall, then march into the stadium, leading fans and students alike across campus to the game.
+At the end of each game, the Notre Dame Marching Band plays the alma mater.